-- (a) language;

-- (b) Regional Games;

-- (c) ethnic makeup;

-- (d) balance between large and small nations in a Group;

-- (e) economic interaction and co-operation; and - (f) any specific request of a Full Member made in writing. - 2.4 Every four years, the representation of Full Members on the Council through the Groups as mentioned in Article 40(a) and (b) and Schedule A of the Articles of Association shall be reviewed by the Constitution Committee and any changes considered necessary shall be presented to the Council and the ordinary meeting of the General Assembly for their approval. - 2.4.1 At any other time on the initiative of the Executive Committee or the Constitution Committee itself, the representation of the Full Members on the Council through the groups as mentioned in Regulation 2.1 may be reviewed by the Constitution Committee and any changes considered necessary shall be presented to the Council to be dealt with in accordance with Article 40(b). - 2.4.2 If the provisions of Schedule A are changed by the Council pursuant to Article 40(b) in such a way that there are changes in the number of Groups or the number of the Council members assigned to any Groups, nominations by the Groups of Full Members to reflect the changes in Schedule A shall be notified to the Chief Executive Officer in the manner provided for in Article 40(c) for the next meeting of the Council after the Council has voted such changes in Schedule A. - 2.4.3 Any changes to Schedule A which require the type of changes referred to in Regulation 8.3 pursuant to Regulations 2.1 to 2.3 shall be made at the next Council meeting after the meeting which made the changes and the term of the Council members so affected shall be changed accordingly as provided in Article 40(c). - 2.5 In conducting a review of the Groups, the Constitution Committee shall proceed as follows: - (a) the relevant information from each Full Member shall be accumulated by means of a written questionnaire; - (b) the number of seats representing Full Members on the Council shall be reallocated according to Regulation 2.2(a); - the maximum number of Groups per Region shall be determined, and if necessary, recommendations for re-allocation of Full Members to Groups shall be drawn up; - (d) Full Members concerned shall be asked to express themselves concerning their possible re-allocation to Groups; and - (e) if the above mentioned actions result in any necessary changes, they shall be presented to the Council and the next ordinary meeting of the General Assembly for approval.
+- (c) In exceptional cases a Full Member from within one Region can join a Group from within another Region.
+Any application for such re-allocation should be made by the Full Member to World Sailing in writing. - 2.3 Groups of Full Members as described in Regulation 2.2(b) shall be formed on the basis of the following criteria (in order of priority): - (a) geography and racing co-operation; - (b) language; - (c) regional games; - (d) ethnic makeup; - (e) balance between large and small nations in a Group; - (f) economic interaction and co-operation; and - (g) any specific request of a Full Member made in writing. - 2.4 Every four years, the representation of Full Members on Council through the Groups as mentioned in Article 40(a) and (b) and Schedule A of the Articles of Association shall be reviewed by the Constitution Committee and any changes considered necessary shall be presented to the Council and the ordinary meeting of the General Assembly for their approval. - 2.4.1 At any other time on the initiative of the Board or the Constitution Committee itself, the representation of the Full Members on Council through the groups as mentioned in Regulation 2.1 may be reviewed by the Constitution Committee and any changes considered necessary shall be presented to the Council to be dealt with in accordance with Article 40(b). - 2.4.2 If the provisions of Schedule A are changed by Council pursuant to Article 40(b) in such a way that there are changes in the number of Groups or the number of Council members assigned to any Groups, nominations by the Groups of Full Members to reflect the changes in Schedule A shall be notified to the Chief Executive Officer in the manner provided for in Article 40(c) for the next meeting of Council after Council has voted such changes in Schedule A. - 2.4.3 Any changes to Schedule A which require the type of changes referred to in Regulation 2.3 pursuant to Regulations 2.1 to 2.3 shall be made at the next Council meeting after the meeting which made the changes and the term of the Council members so affected shall be changed accordingly as provided in Article 40(c). - 2.5 In conducting a review of the Groups, the Constitution Committee shall proceed as follows: - (a) the relevant information from each Full Member shall be accumulated by means of a written questionnaire; - (b) the number of seats representing Full Members on Council shall be re-allocated according to Regulation 2.2(a); - (c) the maximum number of Groups per Region shall be determined, and if necessary, recommendations for re-allocation of Full Members to Groups shall be drawn up; - (d) Full Members concerned shall be asked to express themselves concerning their possible re-allocation to Groups; and - (e) if the above mentioned actions result in any necessary changes, they shall be presented to the Council and the next ordinary meeting of the General Assembly for approval.